Lake Macquarie’s Silver Linings Playbook

 Not long before the tournament, the original team began to fold due to injuries and the inability to commit to the revised dates, leaving their coach, Tempe Oke worried about numbers.

 But these women were committed and willing to give the tournament a crack, prompting them to welcome one player from the players pool and take on day one with a team of ten.

 Knowing well what a difficult task this was, Lake Macquarie Licensee, Peter Roberts was first to praise the efforts of these girls.

-“They ended up playing ninety per cent of their games with eight players after one had to head home on the Friday and another got injured,” Peter said.
+“They ended up playing ninety per cent of their games with eight players after one had to head home on the Friday and another got injured,” Roberts said.

 “I was proud that they made the Quarters, so hearing they made the Grand Final was very exciting,”